-Additional Qualifications: The grantee must have sufficient experience in teaching in the field of leadership and management.
-Candidates with academic and relevant professional experience outside of academia are preferred and priority will be given to candidates holding a PhD.
+A candidate for The Fulbright – TUAS Scholar Award must hold a Ph.D. degree (or other terminal degree).
+The grantee must have sufficient experience in teaching in his/her field.
+Candidates with academic and relevant professional experience outside of academia are preferred and priority will be given to candidates holding a Ph.D.

 Turku University of Applied Sciences (TUAS)

 Turku University of Applied Sciences is one of the 23 universities of applied sciences which operate under the mandate of the Finnish Ministry of Education and Culture.
 Students at universities of applied sciences can complete Bachelor’s and Master's degrees.
 Universities of applied sciences may also provide professional specialization programs, degree modules as open university education or as other non-degree studies, and continuing professional education.